.NET HELP

 Install Through the NuGet Website

-For more information about IronPDF, including features, compatibility, and other download choices, go to the IronPDF page at https://www.nuget.org/packages/IronPdf on the NuGet website.
+For more information about IronPDF, including features, compatibility, and other download choices, go to the IronPDF package on NuGet website.

 Utilize DLL to Install

-As an alternative, you can use IronPDF's dll file to integrate it straight into your project.
-Use this link to download the ZIP file containing the DLL.
+As an alternative, you can use IronPDF's DLL file to integrate it straight into your project.
+Use this IronPDF ZIP package link to download the ZIP file containing the DLL.
 After unzipping it, add the DLL to your project.

 Implementing the Logic

-When we started running the application.
-It will fetch the data from the database using the Npgsql .NET library.
-With the help of IronPDF, we are able to convert the Database content into a PDF document.
+When we start running the application, it will fetch the data from the database using the Npgsql .NET library.
+With the help of IronPDF, we are able to convert the database content into a PDF document.

 1. Getting Data: Get the most recent content from the Npgsql .NET provider when the user starts the conversion.